 My graduation project for the Bachelor of Graphic Design at the Minerva Academy, Groningen, The Netherlands.

 How do I overcome cultural differences as a graphic designer?
 This question I have asked myself many times after making multiple trips.
 As a tourist I adapt to the surroundings; which culture is present?
 What do I take into account?
-I realise these questions are also important when designing for a foreign country.
+I realize these questions are also important when designing for a foreign country.

 To create a clear concept for myself I chose to focus on only one foreign country: Japan.
 A culture that is very different from our Dutch culture.
 A country that fascinates me as a traveler and designer.
 It made me realize Japanese designers work in a very different way than the western designers do.

 To make a connection between the two different design cultures I came to the conclusion to make a combination.
 I combined my way of designing (the Western way) with the Japanese way of designing.
 This way the posters form an overlap of the two countries and their associated cultures.
 In every poster you will find a Dutch cultural element, product, brand, character or place of interest.
 Styled in a Japanese way.

 The project was mentioned in the NRC.